Planning Your Dream Elopement on the Oregon Coast

 Apply for your marriage license at a coastal county clerk's office.

-Choose an officiant—this can be a professional, friend, or even your photographer if they’re ordained (psst, I am).
+Choose an officiant.
+This can be a professional, a friend, or even your photographer if they’re ordained (psst, I am).

 Say your vows somewhere beautiful—from Cape Kiwanda to Samuel H. Boardman.